-The Wolper Law Firm is currently investigating claims against Daniel Flores, a former Financial Advisor at Woodbury Financial Services in Appleton, Wisconsin.
+The Wolper Law Firm, P.A. is currently investigating claims against Daniel Flores, a former Financial Advisor at Woodbury Financial Services in Appleton, Wisconsin.
 Daniel Flores has been in the securities industry since the 1990s and previously worked at Princor Financial Services Corp..

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 27, 2018, FINRA sanctioned Daniel Flores, barring him from associating with any brokerage firm.
 The basis for the sanction is that Daniel Flores failed to respond to a FINRA issued subpoena, requesting information concerning an alleged unapproved investment transaction entered into between Daniel Flores and a client.